SirLants/language_is_fun_repo/README.md

 Now you have a commit, but that commit is only on your local machine, the great repository in the sky has not yet been gifted with your awesome code.
 To change this, type:
 git push origin <branch_name>
 Some shit should pop up.
+If it asks you for your username you didn't set up SSH properly.
 Now go to our GitHub repository on the GitHub website.
 Your branch should automatically show up on the main screen and offer to pull request.
 Go ahead and do that.
 Make sure you are going from your branch to master.
 Type a useful message that highlights what you are doing with this pull request.